restic/restic/README.md

 ## Quick start

-Once you've installed restic, start off with creating a repository for your backups:
+Once you've installed restic, start off by creating a repository for your backups:

     $ restic init --repo /tmp/backup
     enter password for new backend: